brandonngiam/Playground/README.md

 https://mybinder.org/v2/gh/StocksCafe/Quant/master

 Binder allows you to create custom computing environments that can be shared and used by many remote users.
-It is an non-profit project funded with grants from the Moore Foundation and the Google Cloud Platform.
+It is a non-profit project funded with grants from the Moore Foundation and the Google Cloud Platform.

 <br/>

 ### Step 2 - Change StocksCafe() usage

-For all usages of StocksCafe() in Jupyter Notebook, change it to StocksCafe(apiUser='YOUR_USERNAME', apiUserKey='YOUR_API_KEY').
+Whenever you need to use StocksCafe() in Jupyter Notebook, change it to StocksCafe(apiUser='YOUR_USERNAME', apiUserKey='YOUR_API_KEY').

-Explanation: When we use call StocksCafe(), we are actually reading api-key.txt file for your username and api key.
+Explanation: When we call StocksCafe(), we are reading api-key.txt file for your username and api key.
 Since Binder is running on a shared environment, we cannot upload these sensitive credentials there.

 To find your API Key, goto https://stocks.cafe/user/profile (if your API Key is NULL, please click on the "Renew API Key" link).